2020 Swiss referendums: Immigration restriction referendum

 The immigration initiative proposed ending the free movement of people into Switzerland with the European Union (EU) that was initially granted under the 1999 Agreement on the Free Movement of People.
 Under the agreements, citizens of the EU have the right to live and work in Switzerland and citizens of Switzerland have the right to live and work in the EU.
 The government recognizes professional qualifications, the right to buy property and social insurance benefits.
 The referendum, which was sponsored by the Swiss People's Party (SVP), requires that the government terminate the agreement within one year of passage.
 It would also bar the government from concluding any agreements that would grant the free movement of people to foreign nationals.

 Between 1990 and 2020, the population of Switzerland increased from 6.6 million to 8.6 million.
 Of the total population, 25% are non-Swiss, with most of those being primarily from the EU.
 This is the second major anti-immigration initiative supported by the SVP in the last decade.
 The 2014 Swiss immigration initiative passed with a narrow majority of 50.33%; however protracted negotiations with the EU resulted in a 2016 compromise agreement that the SVP criticized as weak.
 The SVP has argued that the free movement hurts older Swiss workers, who would lose their jobs to young immigrants from the EU.
 Opponents have argued that, because of guillotine clauses in the bilateral agreements with the EU, this would terminate the Bilateral I agreements with the EU which include provisions on the reduction of trade barriers as well as barriers in agriculture, land transport and civil aviation.
 Germany is Switzerland's largest market with more cross-border trade amounting to more than Switzerland's trade with China and the United States combined.
 Most major parties in Switzerland oppose the initiative.
 The referendum failed to pass.

 Federal tax allowance for children referendum

 The referendum on the federal tax allowance for children was supported by the Social Democratic Party.
 In 2019, the Parliament approved a law to increase the income allowance for children from 6,500 to 10,000 CHF.
-The benefits would flow to those that pay the federal direct tax, which would include approximately 60% of families, primarily with taxable income above 100,000 CHF; the Social Democratic Party opposed the changes, charging that they would benefit wealthier families and sought the refendum to block the implementation.
+The benefits would flow to those that pay the federal direct tax, which would include approximately 60% of families, primarily with taxable income above 100,000 CHF; the Social Democratic Party opposed the changes, charging that they would benefit wealthier families and sought the referendum to block the implementation.
 The think tank Avenir Suisse estimated that the increase in the child allowance, if passed, would cost 370 million CHF in lost revenue.